scala-steward/proteus/vitepress/docs/faq.md

 It is hard to compete with the speed of code generation, which creates custom encoders and decoders for every single type without the need for generic code.
 A fairer comparison is to compare Proteus with the combination of code generation and transformations between the generated types and the idiomatic Scala types.

 We have a benchmark project that compares the performance of Proteus with ScalaPB and Chimney for various payload sizes.
 You can find it [here](https://github.com/ghostdogpr/proteus/tree/main/benchmarks).
-The bottom line is that Proteus is up to 1.5x slower for small payloads (which is still extremely fast) and about the same speed for large payloads.
+The bottom line is that Proteus is about 1–2x slower (which is still extremely fast), and the difference gets smaller for larger payloads.
 Proteus allocates quite a lot less memory for all payload sizes.

 If you compare it with alternative binary serialization libraries, Proteus is between 1.5 and 2x faster than [upickle](https://github.com/com-lihaoyi/upickle) and [borer](https://github.com/sirthias/borer), with less memory allocations as well.